 Visiting filmmakers have the opportunity to present their films multiple times and in different locations in order to experience the unique character and variety of the Napa Valley.
 This also permits our film-loving audiences to enjoy as many screenings as possible between sampling the wonderful food and wine available throughout the Napa Valley Film Festival.

 Best U.S. Narrative Feature, with a cash prize of $10,000, presented by Meadowood

 Best U.S. Documentary Feature, with a cash prize of $10,000, presented by Meadowood

 Best Lounge Feature Film

 Favorite Narrative Short Film

-The NVFF operates up to 14 individual screening venues.
-Acceptable exhibition formats vary by venue and may include (but are not necessarily limited to) HDCam, DCP, and Blu Ray disc.
+The NVFF operates up to 12 individual screening venues.
+Acceptable exhibition formats vary by venue and may include (but are not necessarily limited to) DCP and Blu Ray disc.
 The festival requests DVD and/or Blu Ray disc back up copies to accompany all exhibition formats.
 By entering your film you agree to work with NVFF to provide compatible exhibition format(s) and back ups.

 Foreign language films must be made available with English subtitles.

-Films with U.S. distribution may be considered but are not eligible for competition.
+Films with U.S. distribution may be considered but are not eligible for the core competition.
 NVFF does not pay screening fees for films.

 Accepted films are requested to provide an electronic press kit including: